 When electrons ride a wave

 Conventional electron accelerators have become an indispensable tool in modern research.
 The extremely bright radiation generated by synchrotrons, or free electron lasers, provides us with unique insights into matter at the atomic level.
 But even the smallest versions of these super microscopes are the size of a soccer field.
 Laser plasma acceleration could offer an alternative: with a much smaller footprint and much higher peak currents it could be the basis for the next generation of compact light sources.
 So far, the challenge with laser accelerators has been to create a reliable and stable electron beam, which is the prerequisite for possible applications.
-Jurjen Couperus, former LA3NET fellow, together with his colleagues at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) have now developed a method to increase both beam stability and quality.
+Jurjen Couperus, former Fellow within the LA3NET project, led by the QUASAR Group, together with his colleagues at the Helmholtz-Zentrum Dresden-Rossendorf (HZDR) have now developed a method to increase both beam stability and quality.

 The basic principle of laser acceleration seems quite simple: A bundled, ultra-strong laser beam hits a trace of gas, which instantly creates plasma – an ionized state of matter or, in other words, a whirling mix of charged particles.
 The power of the light pulse pushes electrons away from their parent ions, creating a sort of bubble-like structure with a strong electric field in the plasma.
 This field, which the laser pulse drags behind itself like a stern wave, traps the electrons, accelerating them to nearly the speed of light.
 “These speedy particles allow us to generate x-rays,” Dr. Arie Irman from the HZDR Institute of Radiation Physics explains the purpose of the procedure.
 “For instance, when we make these electron bundles collide with another laser beam, the impact generates bright, ultra-short x-ray flashes – an immensely valuable research tool for examining extreme states of matter.”